 You can take the trail through Camp 4 that passes backpacker campsites, restrooms, and the trailhead for Upper Yosemite Falls & Eagle Peak.
 This is another great hike that we’ve done – but it gains around 4000 feet in elevation and can take all day to complete.

-Continue on the trail past Camp 4 and soon you’ll feel submerged into nature with barely anyone else around.
+Continue on the trail past Camp 4 and soon you’ll feel submerged in nature with barely anyone else around.
 The further you go away from Yosemite Village, the fewer people you’ll encounter.

 Keep going on the Yosemite Valley Loop Trail and soon you’ll need to cross the main road where the trail continues through the woods parallel to the Merced River.